InterDigitalInc/CompressAI-Vision/_sources/installation.rst.txt

 - `Detectron2 <https://detectron2.readthedocs.io/en/latest/index.html>`_
 - `fiftyone <https://voxel51.com/docs/fiftyone/>`_
 - *This* library (CompressAI-Vision)

+The script also inserts ``FIFTYONE_DATABASE_NAME`` env variable into the virtual environment.
+This tells fiftyone to use a database name including the particular fiftyone version (i.e. ``fiftyone-0.16.6``).

+After running the script within the virtualenv, ``deactivate`` and ``activate`` the virtualenv once again for the effects to take place.

 PyTorch, Detectron2 and CUDA versions are different for each of the installation scripts: